-Michigan’s new auto No-Fault insurance law could leave older drivers without access to needed medical care after a car accident.
+Michigan’s auto No-Fault insurance law could leave older drivers without access to needed medical care after a car accident.
 If they choose the Medicare/opt-out option for auto insurance for seniors, they will lose medical coverage for vital services.
 Auto No-Fault insurance will not pay for medical bills.

 But those promises of savings on auto insurance for seniors in Michigan come with some very ominous dangers.
 The reality is that older drivers who choose the Medicare/opt-out option will jeopardize their own and their families’ ability to get necessary medical care and treatment after a car accident.